teobouvard/study/lab4/answers.md

 3. Does Paxos rely on an increasing proposal/round number in order to work?
 Explain.
 Yes.
 Every time a node prepares to become the leader, the round number is increased.
-This ensures that the previous leader will not longer be considered as leader by the other nodes as the round number is not equivalent to the current round number.
-Therefore Paxos relies on round numbers to identify the current leader if more than one node pretend being the leader.
+When the new node becomes the leader, this ensures that the previous leader will not longer be considered as leader by the other nodes as the round number is not equivalent to the current round number.
+Therefore Paxos relies on round numbers to identify the current leader if more than one node pretends being the leader.

 4. Look at this description for Phase 1B: If the proposal number N is larger than any previous proposal, then each Acceptor promises not to accept proposals less than N, and sends the value it last accepted for this instance to the Proposer.
 What is meant by “the value it last accepted”?
 And what is an “instance” in this case?
 The value it last accepted means the value that last was sent from the acceptor of this node to the learners of all nodes.
 In other words it's the value that was last processed to the end and was sent out from the acceptor to the learners.
 An instance can also be called a slot.
-It describes the number of executions that can be made after the proposer is accepted for this instance.
+It describes the number of rounds that can be executed after the proposer is accepted for this instance.

 5. Explain, with an example, what will happen if there are multiple proposers.
 Given a network of three nodes A, B and C.